ermongroup/fairgen/README.md

 You should run this script for `--partition=[train, val, test]` to cache all the necessary data.
 The preprocessed files will then be saved in `data/`.

+To split the data for multiple attributes, check `notebooks/multi-attribute data and unbiased FID splits.ipynb`.

 ## 2) Pre-train attribute classifier
 For a single-attribute: